Phased Retirement Guidelines

 Faculty Senate Voting Privileges

-Voting privileges are subject to the rules and regulations of the bylaws and constitution of the Faculty Senate.
+Voting privileges are subject to the rules and regulations of the department/school bylaws and the bylaws of the Faculty Senate.

 Non-Teaching Assignments

-For the purpose of a faculty phased retirement contract, the department chair/director and dean will consider non-teaching duties as well as courses taught in defining a full-time faculty load and percentages thereof.
-In developing the provisions of the contract, the academic participant and the Dean or other administrative unit head may negotiate the type and amount of non-teaching assignment expected of the participant, consistent with the reduced assignment.
+For the purpose of a faculty phased retirement contract, the department chair/director (administrative unit head) and dean will consider non-teaching duties as well as courses taught in defining a full-time faculty load and percentages thereof.
+In developing the provisions of the contract, the academic participant, administrative unit head, and the Dean (or designee) may negotiate the type and amount of non-teaching assignment expected of the participant, consistent with the reduced assignment.

 Space and Support Requirements